huizhou68/scrapol/README.md

 1. To accommodate the need of data collection for state- and federal-level politicians.
-2. Based on a test of 1000 politicians, the present version of the package can achieve an accuracy rate of 75% and 83% at parsing party and district information, respectively.
+2. The present version of the package can achieve an accuracy rate of 75% and 83% at parsing party and district information based on a test of 1000 politicians.
 I will modify the code to improve the accuracy rate.

 ## Legal Concerns